BryanKCodes/tp/docs/DeveloperGuide.md

 - `GroupCommand#execute()` fetches all unassigned persons via `Model#getUnassignedPersonList()`.

 **Step 3.**
-`TeamMatcher#matchTeams()` is called to form balanced teams:
+`TeamMatcher#matchTeams()` is called to form rank-ordered teams:
 - Persons are grouped by role.
-- Each role group is sorted by rank.
+- Each role group is sorted by rank (highest to lowest).
-- Teams are formed iteratively while avoiding champion conflicts.
+- Teams are formed iteratively by selecting the highest-ranked available person from each role while avoiding champion conflicts.
+- This creates rank-ordered teams where Team 1 contains the highest-ranked persons, Team 2 contains the next-highest-ranked persons, and so on.

 **Step 4.**
 Teams are successfully formed according to role, rank, and champion constraints.